xgmitt00-220814/Type1toUnicode/README.md

 Je nejasné, proč všechny ty časopisy měly až do roku 2022 špatné kódování textu.
 Nicméně je/bylo to **Amatérské** radio a ten amatérizmus se holt projevil i tímto způsobem.
 Inu, nikdo nejsme dokonalý.
 Naštěstí po přechodu na nový grafický design od PE 04/2023 je už kódování správně a v časopisech jde konečně hledat.

 Opravný skript vzniknul v rámci diplomové práce ["Skripty pro hromadnou úpravu fontů v PDF dokumentech"](https://hdl.handle.net/11012/246071) na [Ústavu telekomunikací](https://www.utko.fekt.vut.cz/) na [Vysokém učení technickém v Brně](https://www.vut.cz/).
 Tento český a anglický návod byl vytvořen vedoucím práce.
-XXXXXXXXXXXXX po obhajobe link
 Pokud vás zajímá, jak skript interně funguje, přečtěte si tu diplomku (slovensky) nebo anglický návod níže.

  # Before you start

 You're probably here because you have a PDF file with garbled text ("mojibake") - it looks fine on screen, but you get only gibberish when you try to copy+paste it.
 There are many reasons why text encoding can be wrong in PDF files and our script "Type1toUnicode" can repair only one case.
 Using the script properly can become a time-consuming task, but you may spare yourself the hassle.
 Do you really need to permanently fix your PDF files?
 Or do you merely need to copy some text?
-If so, there may be faster way: we've accidentally discovered **that [open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers** (we tested Adobe Reader, Sumatra PDF, PDF-XChange Viewer, Mozilla Firefox, Google Chrome and others).
+If so, there may be a faster way: we've accidentally discovered **that [open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers** (we tested Adobe Reader, Sumatra PDF, PDF-XChange Viewer, Mozilla Firefox, Google Chrome and others).
 It's probably because Evince internally uses some sort of heuristics.
 Nevertheless, even Evince will usually correctly copy only standard ASCII characters (codes 32 to 126); special characters for foreign languages may still be garbled.

 If you don't need to preserve document's fidelity, garbled text can be permanently fixed via OCR.
 Each page is rendered as ordinary raster image (it's called "flattening") and then fed to OCR.
 However, most OCR algorithms still struggle with diacritics, math and/or non-latin characters, so the extracted text usually contains errors.
 Also, vector graphics may not be preserved, depending on how smart the OCR algorithm is.
 That may significantly increase file size.
 Nevertheless, there are programs that can do it, [Ghostscript's virtual OCR device with -sUseOCR=AsNeeded parameter"](https://ghostscript.com/docs/9.54.0/Devices#PDFwriteocr) in particular employs a similar repair approach as our script.